nikhil-wg/minimal-ecommerce/README.md

 # 🛒 Minimal E-Commerce Application

-A modern e-commerce platform built with React, Node.js, and Tailwind CSS for Verto's Associate Software Engineer challenge.
+A modern e-commerce platform built with React, Node.js, and Tailwind CSS
 ## ✨ Features

 - Product catalog with 24 items